 Let’s start setting those up

-I had fun doing this.
+Finally, I had fun doing this.
 It does take a little bit of getting used to.
 I should probably script my tutorials before I record them.
-Lacking the time and trying to keep it simple, prevented me from doing it.
+Basically, lacking the time and trying to keep it simple, prevented me from doing it.
 I might have to look into it again in the future.
 This won’t be the last video tutorial for sure.